Commissioner says Regency Mall should pay all it’s storm water fees

-So the city has missed out on about 14O-thousand dollars in payments.
+So the city has missed out on about $14 thousand in payments.

 We wanted to know if commissioners believed Regency should be back charged for the fees the city should have collected